Toucan-Sam/Apps/README.md

 * [Signal](https://signal.org/) - The only properly free, no metadata gathering, privacy protecting, instant messenger.
 Text, pictures, voice and video calls.
 Does everything the rest of them do AND protects your privacy.
 * [WhatsApp](https://www.whatsapp.com/) - Nice lightweight messenger with no advertising.
 Owned by Facebook though.
 * [Facebook Messenger Lite](https://play.google.com/store/apps/details?id=com.facebook.mlite&hl=en) - Facebook Messenger without all the bloat.
 Much smaller app size and a cleaner interface without extra junk.
-* [Facebook Less Crap](https://forum.xda-developers.com/android/apps-games/bullshified-version-facebook-okay-to-t3586318) - Replaces the official Facebook app.
-Removes ads, sponsored posts, and a bunch of other junk. *Pro-tip:* You MUST uninstall any official Facebook apps to use this.
-The link also provides Messenger and Messenger Lite apps that are compatible.

 ## Vehicle
 * [Android Auto](https://play.google.com/store/apps/details?id=com.google.android.projection.gearhead) - Extra simple interface for driving.
 Navigation, calls, and music.
 Nothing more, nothing less.